markembling/jquery-charactercounter-plugin/README.md

     bower install jquery-charactercounter-plugin

 Or by downloading the `jquery.charactercounter.js` file directly and placing in your chosen location.
+Ensure you also have jQuery installed if not using Bower.

 ## Usage